Partner Visa Documents Checklist (Spouse/Partner) — What to Prepare & How to Package It

 3) Financial Requirement (Appendix FM-SE)

 Evidence depends on the route (employment, self-employment, company director, pensions, or cash savings).
-Thresholds and categories change—check current rules or ask your solicitor to confirm the right category.
+Thresholds and categories change—use our Financial Requirement Calculator to check whether the sponsor's income meets the current Minimum Income Requirement, or ask your solicitor to confirm the right category.

 A) Salaried Employment (Category A/B)